 Once you have been diagnosed with Head and Neck Cancer, a team within the hospital will oversee your care and follow up.
 The team are there to answer you any questions that you may have relating to your cancer.
-The team will usually include a Speech Therapist, Dietician and viagra cialis online pharmacy Clinical Nurse Specialist, as well as your Consultant and his/her team.
+The team will usually include a Speech Therapist, Dietician and buy cheap viagra online Clinical Nurse Specialist, as well as your Consultant and his/her team.
 They are all there to support you and will be happy to answer your questions as best they can.

 Clinical Nurse Specialist

 Most People who have been affected by Head and Neck Cancer will have access to a head & neck Clinical Nurse Specialist at the Hospital where they have received treatment.
 These Nurses are experienced in the specialty and work as part of the Health Care team.
 They can offer increased levels of information, support and guidance to patients who have cancer of the head and neck.
 If you are unsure whether you have a Specialist Nurse, please ask the Medical Team providing your care.

 Macmillan Cancer Support have information centres across the UK and can offer support and advice.
 You can telephone them on 0808 808 2020 to find your local centre.

 Maggie’s helps anyone affected by cancer.
 At Maggie’s you can talk to and get support from a range of professionals.
 Find your nearest Maggies at www.maggiescentres.org